SirWaffle/cpp-near-dedupe/README.md

 # cpp-near-dedupe
-dedupes arrow datasets ( IPC .arrow db's at the moment) using minhash / jaccard similarity scores
+dedupes arrow datasets ( IPC .arrow db's at the moment) using minhash / jaccard similarity scores.
+Uses multiple threads to speed things up

+# warning
+this project was thrown together in a few days, so more improvements will come

+# todo
+- better readme
+- more commandline arguments for more options
+- better error checking
+- handle various arrow formats
+- more perf and ram optimizations
+- thread affinities / priority tweaking
+- handle different CPU intrinsics for more hardware support
+- unit tests

 # building
 - windows